An explicit KO-degree map and applications: Grothendieck--Witt groups

-To this end, we unwind the constructions in the Proof of \cite[Theorem 6.1]{SchlichtingHKT}.
-Indeed, in the proof of \cite[Theorem 6.1]{SchlichtingHKT} constructs the Bott sequences using a commutative diagram: traversing the diagram in one way corresponds to the definition given above involving multiplication by $\eta$, while traversing in the other way can be given a more explicit description involving the cone of a certain explicit map of spectra.
+To this end, we unwind the constructions in the proof of \cite[Theorem 6.1]{SchlichtingHKT}.
+Indeed, Schlichting constructs the Bott sequences using a commutative diagram: traversing the diagram in one way corresponds to the definition given above involving multiplication by $\eta$, while traversing in the other way can be given a more explicit description involving the cone of a certain explicit map of spectra.
 Using this diagram, Schlichting constructs a long exact sequence, and then explicitly identifies the connecting homomorphisms.
-Leaving the second step aside, since it is not necessary for our purposes, the exact sequences of the first step can be obtained in low degree using the procedure of \cite[VII \S 5]{BassKTheory} (see \cite[VII Theorem 5.3]{BassKTheory} for an explicit exact sequence) or \cite[II, 2.13]{Karoubi78}.
+Leaving the second step aside, since it is not necessary for our purposes, the exact sequences of the first step can be obtained in low degrees using the procedure of \cite[VII \S 5]{BassKTheory} (see \cite[VII Theorem 5.3]{BassKTheory} for an explicit exact sequence) or \cite[II, 2.13]{Karoubi78}.
+Unwinding the details, we now give explicit formulas for $\eta$ in each case.